voxel51/fiftyone/docs/source/teams/roles_and_permissions.rst

 Admins can manage groups through the "Settings > Team > Groups" page.
-Each group can be given specific dataset access permissions, which apply to all users within the group (except for guests).
+Each group can be given specific dataset access permissions, which apply to all users within the group.
+Collaborators' and guests' access to the dataset is limited by the maximum dataset access level of the role.

 .. image:: /images/teams/admin_team_groups_page.png
    :alt: admin-team-groups-page